uvatoc/uvatoc.github.io/src/content/week12.md

 [TODO: let's discuss this - draft idea here, but maybe we want to restrict to in-cohort?]

-Your team may be as large as you want, but the expectations for quality and value of your submission scale according to sqrt(_N_) (that is, a team with 4 people should do something twice as impressive as an individual to merit the same credit; if you are able to convince all of the other 286 students in the class to join your team, you should do something approximately 17 times as impressive as what would be expected from a single student).
+Your team may be as large as you want, but the expectations for quality and value of your submission scale according to the square root of the number of members on your team (that is, a team with 4 people should do something twice as impressive as an individual to merit the same credit; if you are able to convince all of the other 286 students in the class to join your team, you should do something approximately 17 times as impressive as what would be expected from a single student).
 You are welcome to include people not in the class in your team (and they do not increase the value of _N_).
 We expect most students will want to work within your own cohort, and this has lots of scheduling advantages, but if you are eager to work with someone in the class who is not in your cohort, you can do so.
 In such cases, the project should be presented at both of your cohort meetings.

 ## Assignment